Puerto Banus marina in Marbella, Costa del Sol comparison

 Nerja

-Verdict: Marbella, for destination dining and variety.
-Nerja, for authentic local food.
+Verdict: Marbella for destination dining and international variety.
+Nerja for authentic local food and value.

 Nightlife